-According to Statistics Norway a total of almost 1.2 million tonnes of hazardous waste was handled in compliance with approved treatment in 2012.
-This is about the same amount as the year before.
+According to Statistics Norway a total of almost 1.3 million tonnes of hazardous waste was handled in compliance with approved treatment in 2013.
+This is a 6 per cent increase compared to the year before.

 Overall there has been a significant growth in the recorded amounts of hazardous waste since 1999.
 Much of the increase is due to improved collection, and a considerable extention of the list of hazardous waste.
 More oil-contaminated hazardous waste from the offshore oil and gas industry is also taken ashore instead of being injected into the underground.

 In addition the data basis has improved.
 The real growth in waste amounts is therefore less than the statistics suggest.

 Hazardous waste is taken proper care of